FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 ## Creating a new Overlay

 A new overlay can be configured using XML.
-The following section walks through the different components of an xml overlay configuration and gives some example overlays.
-These same principals can be used to modify existing overlay configurations by overriding existing xml overlay beans.
+The following section walks through the different components of an example XML overlay configuration and provides additional sample overlays.
+These same principles can be used to modify existing overlay configurations by overriding existing XML overlay beans.

 ### The Overlay Configuration xml Components